Last Updated on October 31, 2024 by Matt Musico

 Troy Glaus appeared in the playoffs just twice for the Angels.
 All he needed was 19 games to rack up nine homers, mostly thanks to an outrageous performance in 2002.
 As the organization eventually captured its first World Series title, Glaus couldn’t be stopped.

 His seven homers during that run are among the most in baseball history.
 Glaus wasn’t just hitting home runs, either.
-He was doing a little bit of everything at the plate.
 In 69 plate appearances, the sweet-swinging right-handed hitter posted a .344/.420/.770 line with seven homers, 13 RBI, and 15 runs scored.
 This performance led to a 207 wRC+.

-Los Angeles Dodgers: Corey Seager & Justin Turner, 13 Home Runs
+Los Angeles Dodgers: Three-Way Tie, 13 Home Runs

 The Dodgers have made the playoffs each year since 2013.
 So, plenty of players from recent years are littered throughout the team’s postseason home run leaderboard.
 Corey Seager did the majority of his work in 2020.
-He hit eight of his 13 career homers during that one calendar month.
-In fact, he won NLCS and World Series MVP honors in 2020, with seven of his eight homers coming in those two matchups alone.
+He won NLCS and World Series MVP honors that year, with seven of his eight homers coming in those two matchups alone.

 Miami Marlins: Miguel Cabrera, 4 Home Runs